-The purpose of this project is to give refugees in Lesvos the chance to receive individual legal advice from a lawyer.
+The purpose of this project is to give applicants for international protection in Lesvos the chance to receive individual legal advice from a lawyer.
 This is more important than ever, especially in the current international climate, as there is great uncertainty amongst the more than 4,000 migrants/refugees on the island about their legal entitlements.
 To support the efforts of Greece at this time, EU member states are currently sending numerous police officers and asylum law experts to Greece.
-We strongly believe that in order to ensure due process of law, every person requesting or requiring international protection should be able to consult a lawyer.
+We strongly believe that in order to ensure due process of law, every person applying for international protection should be able to consult a lawyer.
 This is the only way to ensure that the rule of law is preserved.

 We believe that the provision of independent pro bono legal assistance is absolutely vital.
 Most individuals are attending their first instance interviews without having spoken to a lawyer.
 Many have a very limited understanding of the asylum process, the criteria that are applied and their rights and are unaware of the possibility of reunification with their family in other EU member states.
 Through its activities, the project aims to ensure that every person seeking international protection is able to consult, at no cost, an independent lawyer and that the rule of law is preserved.

 Furthermore, the project lawyers are required to provide weekly reports on their activities.